gopinath0332-del/zerodha-alog/README.md

 # Zerodha Kite Connect Trading Bot

-Automated trading system for Zerodha using the KiteConnect API with advanced RSI monitoring, Donchian Channel strategy, email and Discord alerts, and a modern GUI.
+Automated trading system for Zerodha using the KiteConnect API with advanced RSI monitoring, Donchian Channel strategy, and email/Discord alerts, designed for headless terminal reliability.

 ## ✨ Latest Features

 - **Email & Discord Alerts**: Unified notification system supporting both email (SMTP) and Discord webhooks.
 Configure via `.env` file.
 - **Heikin Ashi Candle Support**: Both NatgasMini RSI and GOLDPETAL Donchian monitors now support Heikin Ashi candles.
-Users can select candle type via radio buttons (default: Heikin Ashi) in the GUI.
+Users can select candle type in the CLI menus.
-- **Commodity Strategy Tabs**: Dedicated tabs for NatgasMini (RSI) and GOLDPETAL (Donchian) with auto-loaded MCX futures.
+- **Commodity Strategy Monitoring**: Dedicated monitors for NatgasMini (RSI) and GOLDPETAL (Donchian).
-- **Simplified UI**: No exchange dropdowns; all commodity contracts auto-populate.
+- **Headless Optimized**: Zero GUI dependencies, perfect for Raspberry Pi and server deployments.
-- **Float Log Formatting**: All float values in logs are normalized (no np.float64).
+- **Float Log Formatting**: All float values in logs are normalized.
-- **Pre-commit Hooks Removed**: No pre-commit logic in repo.
 - **Improved Logging**: Value color set to white, spacing added.

 ## How to Use Heikin Ashi Feature

-- In the NatgasMini and GOLDPETAL tabs, select your contract and interval.
+- In the Strategy Monitors menu, select your strategy and contract.
-- Choose candle type using the radio button (Heikin Ashi or Normal).
+- Choose candle type when prompted (Heikin Ashi or Normal).
-- Launch the monitor; RSI or Donchian logic will use the selected candle type.
+- Launch the monitor.

 ## 📑 Table of Contents